-- 5.1 Once you have told us of your concern, the concern will be looked into to assess what action should be taken.
+Once you have told us of your concern, it will be looked into to assess what action should be taken.
 This may involve an informal review, an internal inquiry or an investigation.
 We will tell you who is handling the matter, how you can contact them and whether your further assistance may be needed.
-We will write to you summarising your concern and setting out how we propose to handle it. - 5.2 When you raise the concern we may ask you how you think the matter might best be resolved.
+We will write to you summarising your concern and setting out how we propose to handle it.

+When you raise the concern we may ask you how you think the matter might best be resolved.
 If you do have any personal interest in the matter, we do ask that you tell us at the outset.
-If your concern falls more properly within the grievance or other procedures we will tell you. - 5.3 Your concerns will be dealt with as quickly as possible and normally any investigation will be concluded within one month.
+If your concern falls more properly within the grievance or other procedures we will tell you.

+Your concerns will be dealt with as quickly as possible and normally any investigation will be concluded within one calendar month.